-William J. Rutter, CEO
+William J. Rutter, Chairman & CEO

 Bill Rutter is Chairman and founder of Synergenics, LLC, which owns/controls a portfolio of biotechnology companies at various stages of development.
 Synergenics provides financing and senior executive, legal, business development, scientific and operational resources to its portfolio companies.
 The companies benefit from a collaborative environment, shared access to laboratories and other physical resources, and cross-licensing of technologies.
 R&D is carried out by a combination of in-house, and external services.
 The programs are monitored by “Science Partners”, a group of individuals with distinguished careers in science, biotechnology, and Pharma, who participate directly in all phases of development.
 Synergenics provides a novel business model for commercialization of innovative technologies/products from the concept stage to commercial reality, which is usually achieved via licensing or partnerships.

 Bill, with two colleagues, founded Chiron Corporation in 1981, a pioneering biotech firm that developed the first recombinant vaccine (for Hepatitis B), the first sequencing of the HIV genome in 1984, and the discovery, cloning, and sequencing of the Hepatitis C virus (1987).
 Chiron also developed quantitative diagnostic tests for determination of “viral load,” a new concept that opened the way for development of therapeutic drugs and vaccines against these viruses.
 In 1995, the Swiss Pharma company Ciba-Geigy acquired 49% of Chiron in a transformative transaction.
 Subsequently, Sandoz merged with Ciba-Geigy to form Novartis.
 Rutter joined the Novartis Board of Directors, and remained with Chiron until 1998.
 Novartis purchased the remaining portion of Chiron in 2005.